linux-china/xtask-demo/README.md

 # Standard tasks

-* `--help`: list all available tasks, and output as following:
+* `cargo xtask --help`: list all available tasks, and output as following:

 ```
 Tasks: